Nigel

 I was hoping that marijuana gets legalised, so I was a bit disappointed that it didn’t.
 I thought it might ease the pressure on smokers.
 They’re talking about Smokefree 2025, and said, we’re not trying hard enough.

-COVID & smoking
+Covid & smoking

 My older brother made a few off-hand remarks about how people who are obese and smokers are more likely to have bad outcomes from COVID.
 I know that singing, yelling and talking loudly is likely to spread it, but I haven’t heard anything about people who smoke being more prone to spread it.